 top of page

-Often overshadowed by more famous cities like Marrakech and Casablanca, the Moroccan capital of Rabat is a hidden gem for those seeking an authentic experience.
-The first time we visited, it was purely for visa purposes and we only booked two nights to ensure we could do all the administrative tasks we needed to.
+The first time we visited, it was purely for visa purposes and we only booked two nights, ensuring we could do all the administrative tasks we needed to.
 But after just a few hours exploring Rabat, we were instantly in love and wished we had stayed longer!
+I've since been back several times and this lively modern capital is now one of my favourite Moroccan cities.

 If you're trying to decide between Rabat and Casablanca, this article is filled with information to help you choose.